 Watch a video about how to grow fig trees in the UK.

-- Plant the fig tree during dormancy, from November to March.
+- Plant the fig tree in a pot or container, the best time to plant is from November to March.

-- Prune in April, cutting back all branches by about a third.
+- Prune your new tree in April, cutting back all branches by about a third.
 The concept is to encourage the tree to channel energy into root development.

 - In June, prune new growth back to 5-leaf length.